Congregation-Manager/Congregation-Manager/README.md

 ### Local runtime environment

-You have to specify your personal configuration in the .env.local file:
+First, you have to configure your env variables by creating the .env.local file.

-    echo 'DATABASE_URL="postgresql://app_user:ChangeMe@127.0.0.1:5432/app_%kernel.environment%?serverVersion=13&charset=utf8' >> .env.local
+    touch .env.local

-and in the .env.local.test file for the test environment:

-    echo 'DATABASE_URL="postgresql://app_user:ChangeMe@127.0.0.1:5432/app_%kernel.environment%?serverVersion=13&charset=utf8' >> .env.test.local
+Now you need to copy the local runtime docker-compose.yml example.

+    cp docker.compose.override.local-runtime-sample.yml docker.compose.override.yml

+Then change the env variables with the previous one.

+Run the docker services.

+    docker-composer up -d

 There's no need to configure anything to run the application.
 If you have [installed Symfony][symfony_cli] binary, run this command: